 And, of course, water: An effect of drinking alcohol is dehydration because alcohol is a diuretic.
 H2O is an extremely important nutrient that must be replaced every day.
 Drink some and then drink some more.

 Does this list seem a little lengthy to keep track of?
-Well, the good news is that our EBOOST Super Powder and Shot can replenish a lot of these vitamins and minerals for your body.
+Well, the good news is that our EBOOST SUPER FUEL, SUPER POWDER, and SHOTS you can replenish a lot of these vitamins and minerals for your body.
 So next time, you’ve had a couple to drink, boost your body’s vitamins and minerals with some EBOOST.